 Dr. Sessions desired to use his knowledge and experience to assist patients in obtaining their dreams of having a family and as a result joined RCC in 2014.
 He is a member of the American Society of Reproductive Medicine (ASRM), and the European Society of Human Reproductive and Embryology (ESHRE), and is also a member of the College of Reproductive Biology (CRB) administered through the American Association of Bioanalysts’ (AAB).
 Dr. Sessions helped design and establish the Idaho IVF lab in 2016 and has provided the embryology and andrology support for the Idaho IVF batches.

 Douglass Brown, MS, TS

 Doug Brown is an embryologist at RCC.
 He obtained his BS degree in biology from Brigham Young University, where as an undergraduate, Doug helped to research and develop genetic markers for the South American lizard genus, Liolaemus.
 He also published work on the evolution and population genetics of North American Xenodontid Snakes.

 Following his graduation in 2012, he began work on a MS degree in genetics and biotechnology, also at BYU.
 For his thesis, Doug focused on sequencing and characterizing starch biosynthesis genes in plant family Chenopodium, which includes the South American crop, quinoa.
 He graduated at the top of his program in the summer of 2014.

 Doug has been employed at RCC since the fall of 2014 when he was brought on to work in the Andrology and Endocrinology Lab in the RCC Clearfield office.
 While in Clearfield, Doug was responsible for the day to day operations of lab, which included performing semen analyses, sperm preparations for IUI, and blood hormone assays.
 Doug was recruited to join the embryology lab in 2016.

 Laura Klinger, PhD

-Laura Klinger is an embryologist at RCC.
+Laura Klinger, Phd is an embryologist at RCC.
 She received her BS in Animal Science from the University of Missouri in 2014 and completed her PhD at Utah State University in 2019, focusing on Reproduction and Early Development in Animal Science.
-Throughout graduate school, Laura served as the teaching assistant for Reproductive Physiology in the Animal, Dairy, and Veterinary Science Department.
+Throughout graduate school, Dr Klinger served as the teaching assistant for Reproductive Physiology in the Animal, Dairy, and Veterinary Science Department.